dmoisan/rstse-uptime/README.md

 17. Hit Enter, and Control-Z to exit INSERT mode
 18. Type EXIT.
 EDT will tell you that 49 lines (or so) have been written.
 19. Reboot RSTS/E for the changes to take effect.
-20. UPTIME can now be invoked with UPTIME or simply UP
+20. UPTIME can now be invoked with UPTIME or simply UP.

 Example output: